All Nippon Airways: New cabin

 This "Inspiration of Japan" concept was originally set to debut on 20 February 2010 with the delivery of its new Boeing 777-300ER prior to that date, followed by the introduction of the concept on that date on the Narita-New York route.
 However, due to delays to the new premium economy seats, the debut was pushed back to 19 April.
 (The delay was due to the failure of a safety test in Japan of a new seat design axle, made by seat manufacturer Koito Industries Ltd. This safety test failure also affected deliveries of aircraft to be operated by three other fellow Star Alliance members – Singapore Airlines for its A380s, Thai Airways' A330s, and Continental Airlines for new 737-800 deliveries.)

 The "Inspiration of Japan" concept has been refitted on its existing 777-300ERs for service on all the airline's North American routes, and may be refitted on its European routes.
 Parts of it may eventually be phased into its existing Boeing 767-300ERs in service as well as the upcoming Boeing 787s in order.

 Since February 2010, ANA offers women's-only lavatories on international flights.
 The first Boeing 787 the airline received have the bidets in both economy and business class lavatory.

 Inflight magazine

 ANA's inflight magazine is named Wingspan and is available both on board and as a freely downloadable application for Apple's iPad.
 The iPad version is named Virtual Airport and includes content from Wingspan as well as links to airline booking and online check-in pages.

 Bus shuttle services

 Previously, ANA had a dedicated shuttle bus from Düsseldorf to Frankfurt Airport so passengers may board ANA flights at that airport, but the bus service was discontinued after ANA began its dedicated Düsseldorf flights in 2014.

+Advertising and promotional activities

+Sports

+ANA sponsors and partners with sports organizations, teams, and athletes in Japan and overseas.